 When it comes to loan production, lenders are often faced with the decision of pursuing volume or profitability.
-Six months ago, when low rates were prevalent, I would often hear, “We’re seeing record volume but not record profitability.”
+Six months ago, when low rates were prevalent, we would often hear, “We’re seeing record volume but not record profitability.”
 Yet many continued to pursue maximum volume (who wouldn’t?) hoping profitability would follow.

 Now, with interest rates steadily on the rise since the election, focus has shifted to profitability.
 Margins – and the line items driving them – are most commonly analyzed at the corporate or channel level.
 A good start, but to uncover all the inefficiencies and profitability leakage in the loan process, you really need to drill down to loan officer (LO) performance.
-A top producing loan officer does not always translate to a top performing one.
+A top-producing loan officer does not always translate to a top-performing one.

 Traditionally, evaluating LO performance is limited to volume-related factors.
 Volume is relevant, of course, but focusing only on volume can cause you to lose sight of the effect an LO can have on your entire organization’s profitability.

 Below are 3 key metrics that are critical to gaining greater visibility into the financial impact of each of your LOs: